Priorities & Progress

 Learn more about key objectives and ongoing efforts toward U-M carbon neutrality and climate action goals.

-Sections below were last updated on July 1, 2024.
-For information on past U-M greenhouse gas emission levels and expected future trajectories toward net-zero emissions, visit the U-M Emissions Reduction Dashboard.
+Sections below were last updated on October 15, 2024.
+For information on past U-M greenhouse gas emission levels and expected future trajectories toward net-zero emissions, visit the dashboards page.

 Infrastructure & Energy (Scopes 1 & 2)